s-digiro/NyavaScript/README.md

 - [ ] Comments
 - [x] Move closures in McCarthyScope to their own functions?
 - [x] Allow multiple lists in root, without tacking on a root list as a new function.
 Maybe as a vector of refvals
-- [ ] Global scope shadows lib scope
+- [x] Global scope shadows lib scope
+- [x] Syntax parsing is a wreck, refactor to make it easier to read
+- [x] Semantic parsing is probably redundant and the work being done there is probably better off being done in syntax parsing